DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 List controls in the DevExpress ASP.NET suite provide the `DataSecurity` property that specifies how a control handles input values that do not exist in the list.
 By default, this property is set to `Default`.
 With this setting, an editor accepts values that aren't in the list.
 Set the `DataSecurity` property to `Strict` to prohibit such values.

-If you use the Strict DataSecurity mode, ViewState is disabled and you use perform data binding in runtime, you should perform data binding on Page_Init.
-Binding on Page_load is too late because an editor's validation triggers earlier then its items are populated.
+If you use the Strict DataSecurity mode, ViewState is disabled and you use perform data binding in runtime, you should perform data binding on `Page_Init`.
+Binding on `Page_load` is too late because an editor's validation triggers earlier then its items are populated.

 See the example project's [ValidateInput/ListEditors.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ValidateInput/ListEditors.aspx#L8) page.